tomeshnet/mesh-orange/boards/sun8i-h2plus-orangepi-zero/README.md

 * mactelnet (I used this, possibly not needed for a standard image)
 * bunches of tools installed

-Future things I think should exist:
-* config storage (spi flash?, just a magic file in /boot?)
-* auto hostname
-* change initial password
-* add udev persistent-net-generator.rules - style network interface naming
-* autoconfiguration for plugged in wifi devices
-* use a known prefix for tunnel names to allow stable iptables rules and coexistance with other tunnel systems
-* IPFS
-* debian root filesystem autobuilder, generating initramfs images
-* u-boot rules to boot of one or the other of the initramfs images

 Disk image layout
 -----------------